eslamismail/chat-app/README.md

 ## production mode for frontend

--   please write npm run build it will compiled it /public/\_nuxt folder
+-   please write npm run build it will compiled it /public/\_nuxt

 ## phpmyadmin